adamsilver/fdpb/02-a-checkout-flow.md

 Øyvind is not a designer per se, but his input into the design process was crucial.
 Many of us assume that back-end developers don't care about the user experience, but tapping into their knowledge is clearly valuable.

-> Design is a team sport
+> “Design is a team sport” - Anon?

 Design is a team sport, and so we should treat it as one.
 By designing (and researching) with a diverse set of people, we'll frequently end up producing a far better experience.